-This article describes how to remotely install applications to managed iOS devices.
+This article describes how to remotely install applications on managed iOS devices.
 If you’re interested in iOS application management, consider upgrading your site to the Enterprise Plan.
 See more in How to upgrade subscription for more information.

 How to prepare free App Store apps for deployment

-Miradore admins can remotely install applications from the Apple App Store to managed iOS devices.
+Miradore admins can remotely install applications from the Apple App Store on managed iOS devices.
 In order to be able to remotely install a store application, it must be available in the App Store and the user must sign in with his/her account and accept the installation.
 For supervised iOS devices, applications can be forced and installed quietly in the background when the device user is signed in to iTunes.

 For more information, check How to add iOS App Store application.